RedHatInsights/insights-data-schemas/docs/external-pipeline/platform_upload_announce_messages.md

 ## Description

-The records (messages) received from `platform.upload.buckit` that are encoded using JSON format.
+The records (messages) received from `platform.upload.announce` that are encoded using JSON format.
 It consists of an object with various attributes.

 Every time a new record is sent by Kafka to the subscribed topic, the